 It ain’t that black and white, detective.

-The door to the warehouse abruptly swung open.
+The door to the warehouse abruptly swung open again.
 Jericho felt Cadence’s heart take flight in her chest.

 “If anyone activates any of their conductors,” a familiar voice called out from the threshold of the doorway, “I will order them to open fire.”